 Q: If I already have a dog, can it be trained to be a service dog in your program?

 A: If you already have a dog that you think would be a good service dog but needs further training, we’ll set up a time to meet with you and your dog to perform an evaluation.

 It is important to bear in mind, if you already have a dog or are looking at getting a dog on your own before entering our program, that not all dogs end up being suitable for public access work.
 This is true of both privately owned dogs and the dogs that we bring into our own training program.
 There’s no sure-fire way to tell from the start whether a dog will turn out to have the rare aptitude and personality required for this job.
 If a dog that is placed with a veteran through our program turns out not to be suitable for that veteran’s needs, we will take the dog back and arrange a different placement for it (either with another veteran or in a private home).
 If a veteran brings their own dog into the program and for whatever reason it turns out not to be suitable for service work, we will not be able to help with alternate placement for that dog.

 Q: Where are the classes held?

 A: Utah: CWAC’s main office and training room is located in Salt Lake City, UT.
 We utilize facilities in other locations such as VFW Halls and private training facilities.
-Reno: We are grateful for the continued support of “Fur and Featherworks” for allowing us to use their space for our training.
+Reno: We are grateful for the continued support of the American Legion for allowing us to use their space for our training.

 A: CWAC does not provide fully trained service dogs; our program depends upon the veteran’s attendance in weekly classes, where we train the veteran to train their dog.
 We do not generally place dogs that we consider to be service dog candidates with anyone who is not enrolled in our training program, which means being within a reasonable commuting distance to one of our locations.